juspay/medea/SPEC.md

-A Medea _identifier_ is a non-empty sequence of UTF-8 scalar values (as defined by [definition D76 (pdf)][d76] of the Unicode 5.2 standard), not exceeding 32 bytes in length, containing no whitespace symbols.
+A Medea _identifier_ is a non-empty sequence of UTF-8 scalar values (as defined by [definition D76 (pdf)][d76] of the Unicode 5.2 standard), not exceeding 32 bytes in length, containing no symbols from categories [Zs, Zl or Zp][categories].
 If limited to text using the ASCII code points only, this means a limit of 32 symbols.
 A Medea validator MUST indicate a unique error condition if given an identifier that contains more than this number of symbols.

 ### Reserved identifiers